Umuzi-org/ACN-syllabus/content/language-agnostic/problem-solving-technique/_index.md

 ## Practice

 Of course, reading about code and watching other people code is great.
-But if you want to get good at this stuff: Practice practice practice.
+But if you want to get good at this stuff: Practise practise practise.

 Hackerrank is a great resource.